Classes

 adult is required to assist student | ||

-Come Soar is all about encouraging creative expression through dance in a non-competitive and positive way.
+Come Soar is all about encouraging creative expression through dance in a non-competitive and positive way that fosters confidence.

-Our Dancing Ducklings, Friendly Finches, Dazzling Firebirds, Beautiful Bluebirds and Graceful Swans classes will help them with balance, coordination, rhythm, and more!
-Imagination is key in dance, and our program provides a positive outlet to have fun, express emotion, and foster confidence.
+Our Dancing Ducklings, Friendly Finches, Dazzling Firebirds, Beautiful Bluebirds and Graceful Swans classes will help young dancers learn balance, coordination, rhythm, and more!

 Our Come Soar classes are dynamic, engaging, and most importantly, FUN!
 We use poems, stories, creative props, and music along with an introduction to dance technique basics.

 Graceful Swans is the highest level of our Come Soar Program for preballet and is for dancers age 6-7 years old.
-In Graceful Swans we use a curriculum based on the Royal Academy of Dance (RAD) syllabus and is grounded in SCD's belief that imagination is key in dance.
+In Beautiful Bluebirds and Graceful Swans, we use a curriculum grounded in SCD's belief that imagination is key in dance and that incorporates the Royal Academy of Dance syllabus.

 For Girls